 HOW TO APPLY

 Oregon Sea Grant uses eSeaGrant for fellowship application submissions.
 To access eSeaGrant, send an email to [email protected] declaring your interest in applying.
 Please include the name of the fellowship you wish to apply for in the subject line.
 An eSeaGrant account will then be created for you.
 All components of your application, including letters of recommendation, will be submitted through eSeaGrant.
 Stating your interest does not obligate you to apply.
 We are here to provide assistance as needed; however, please do not wait until the last minute to apply.
-Here is a link to the 2019-2020 PowerPoint for the winter fellows and a link to a recording of the 2018 winter fellows webinar.
+Here is a link to the 2019-2020 PowerPoint (PDF) for the winter fellows and a link to a recording of the 2018 winter fellows webinar.

 The next deadline for this fellowship February 19, 2021.